ibm-cloud-docs/Cloudant/guides/replication_guide.md

 {{site.data.keyword.cloudant_short_notm}} replication runs at an appropriate rate to get the data from the source to the target without adversely affecting performance.
 Choosing between replication rate and cluster performance for other tasks is a tradeoff.
-Your use-case might require faster replication at the expense of other {{site.data.keyword.cloudant_short_notm}} services.
+Your use case might require faster replication at the expense of other {{site.data.keyword.cloudant_short_notm}} services.
 Alternatively,
 you might require cluster performance to take priority, with replication treated as a background process.